 CE for Psychologist, Social Worker, Counselor, & MFT!!

-New Content Added: To update the content we have added Couples information found at the end of the Table of Contents.
+New Content Added: To update the content we have added Domestic Violence information found at the end of the Table of Contents.

 to statistical information gathered by the battered women's National Crisis Centers

 Organization, Within a single year, 7% of American women, or 3.9 million,